junxit/us-congress-bills-109/metadata.md

 - 2006-08-03 — Introduced in Senate
 - 2006-08-03 — Referred to the Committee on the Judiciary. (text of measure as introduced:  CR S8859-8860)
+- 2006-09-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S8978)
+- 2006-09-05 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S8978)
+- 2006-09-05 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8978)
+- 2006-09-05 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8978)